SAKryukov/dotnet-solution-structure/articles/article0.md

 Duck typing overcomes several limitations of the approaches described above:

-* The data is collected using type-agnostic approach, based on `System.Reflection`.
+* The data is collected using a type-agnostic approach, based on `System.Reflection`.
 * Therefore, data types defined in a separate assembly are not required.
 * Therefore, satellite applications don't need access to any semantic types, so their development is the most independent of their applications' specifics.
 * Therefore, non-public members are also supported.